DanielaValero/second-brain/notes/03-projects 📅/post-technical-assessments/my-guide-to-interviewing.md

 * **My needs from a workplace:**
   * Have support
   * Understand and be unterstood
-  * Be able to be myself, this means: I am a woman who leads, codes and behaves in a collaborative manner, looking to improve the tech and the proccesses of building softare - In contrast of: focus on business needs alone, deadlines, compromising human wellbeing for 'progress', defensiveness, competitiveness
+  * Be able to be myself, this means: I am a woman who leads, codes and behaves in a collaborative manner, looking to improve the tech and the processes of building softare - In contrast of: focus on business needs alone, deadlines, compromising human wellbeing for 'progress', defensiveness, competitiveness
   * Learn with, and from my colleagues
   * Phychological safety
 * **Ideal benefits**